-SPA Lunar Section members are welcome to pursue their own individual lunar goals and/or participate in a range of special lunar observing projects — you’ll find these listed in the Reference section tabbed above.
+SPA Lunar Section members are welcome to pursue their own individual lunar interests but they may also participate in a range of special lunar observing projects — you’ll find these listed in the Reference section tabbed above.

 If you’re a member of the SPA and wish to give the Moon more than just a casual glance, please don’t hesitate to forward your observations or images to the SPA Lunar Section.
 Good observing!

 David Graham, Lunar Section Director